Skip to Main Content Skip to Footer Toggle Navigation Menu

 2. Employment Services notifies the hiring manager if the result of the background check is not satisfactory.

-3. The Director, Employment Services, with appropriate consultation with the appropriate manager, will determine if the offer needs to be rescinded in cases where the results of the background check are not satisfactory.
+3. The Director of Human Resources, with appropriate consultation with the appropriate manager, will determine if the offer needs to be rescinded in cases where the results of the background check are not satisfactory.

 4. A member of Employment Services contacts the prospective new employee if the offer is rescinded due to a failed background check.
 Notification is followed up with a formal letter to that individual.